Word of mouth drives more Asian visitors to National Trust

 To help drive up figures, “I am doing some recruitment now,” said Chand.
 “I’ll have a team of six people who will work across Wolverhampton and Birmingham.
 Some of those people will be responsible for looking after and managing volunteers.
 We can’t stay open without volunteers.
 Obviously, one of our big ambitions is to diversify our volunteer base so it is more reflective of the people of Wolverhampton.
 And the other people I manage are community outreach coordinators.
 Their job is to bring different groups to us, raise awareness and relevance, and do partnerships with like-minded organisations.
 We’re serious about delivering this work at scale.”

-The task of supporting volunteers directly and through the many volunteer and community managers at the trust is one of the responsibilities of Mukith Miah, who has been with the organisation since 2009.
+The task of engaging with the local community is the responsibility of Mukith Miah, a volunteering and participation specialist, who has been with the trust since 2009.

 Miah’s parents came from Sylhet in Bangladesh, in common with the vast majority of Bangladeshis in Britain.
 His mother, Moymun, who died on March 24 last year, aged 88, while on a visit to see relatives in Bangladesh, used to remind him he was born in Birmingham in the very hot August of 1976.